ivfrost/hydrolink-api/README.md

   device reports the same version.
 - **Pin reporting.** Devices publish their pin configuration, and the API stores each pin mode by device and pin number, skipping unrecognized modes with a warning instead of guessing at them.
-- **Schedules.** Per-day watering schedules with fixed or sensor-linked time windows.
+- **Schedules.** Per-day watering schedules with fixed or existing-window-linked time windows.
 Upserting persists the schedule, publishes it to the device, and returns which time windows conflict with each other in the response.